gbengaojo/FedAccess/Certifications/AWS/Partner-Central/Tech-Essentials/Module1-Intro/Protecting-the-AWS-Root-User.md

 * Don't create Access Keys for the Root Account unless absolutely necessary.
 Delete them otherwise if they exist.
   * Name > Security Credentials > Access Keys > Actions > Delete

+## AWS Root User Best Practices
+  * Strong password
+  * MFA
+  * Don't share password or keys (if they exists)
+  * Disable or Delete access keys if not needed
+  * Create an IAM user for everyday tasks